 The Crystal Bridges Museum of American Art’s healthy endowment allowed for complete funding of school field trips, creating a broad research base for Greene to examine.
 He looked for specific outcomes from field trips, related to tour detail recall, critical thinking, historical empathy, tolerance, and interest in museums.
 Greene also examined results from disadvantaged populations to see whether they enjoyed a unique benefit.

 Students who attended the tour had significant detail recall, which Greene notes could be an excellent means to teach them content if tours coincided with required student content knowledge.
 He concludes that this high rate of content recall is notable, though the control group comparison provides little insight because those students were not given access to the knowledge tested through the survey.
 Still, further study of the impressive rate at which students recalled content may prove the significant power of hands-on activity in cementing student content knowledge.

 Three key measures of the study were critical thinking, historical empathy, and tolerance, and all three found positive correlations between the museum trip and increased gains in these categories.
 Greene noted that the critical thinking gains should inspire future study, as students illustrated positive gains in observational skills in art analysis, but future research should focus on the translatability of those skills to other key critical thinking behaviors.
 Historical empathy and tolerance both showed notable increases, with the field trip population more likely to both understand how early Americans felt during their varying time periods and to support an artist’s right to free expression.

-Administrators: read this study before eliminating field trips
+Administrators: Consider before eliminating field trips

 Two of the most notable findings of Greene’s research were the student likelihood to return to the museum experience and the gains made by disadvantaged students.
 Students were given a coded coupon to come to the museum.
 Those who attended a field trip were more likely to return to the museum, share their museum experience with their friends, and to view the experience positively.